gaehlerm/SoftwareEngineering/README.md

 I like to broadly categorize classes by the number of variables and the complexity of the functions they contain.
 Making sure that your classes are fitting into one of these categories is helpful for fulfilling the SRP.

-Some of the follwoing class names, namely the worker class, delegating class and the pure method class are not commonly used names.
+Some of the followoing class names, namely the worker class, delegating class and the pure method class are not commonly used names.
 I made them up by myself because I find it important to distinguish between different types of classes, depending on the amount of variables and functions they have.

 ### Data class